SanthoshRaju91/ci-server/README.md

     }
   ```

 2. script file - This is basic shell script file, having the build instructions to be executed on a build instance.
-In your script file, by default the first argument is the branch which triggered the build, you can access it with ```unix $1```.
+In your script file, by default the first argument is the branch which triggered the build, you can access it with ` $1`.

 3. Instantiating the CI server instance.
 Once the above configurations are done.
 You need to instantiate and ci, which exposes few methods for your use, as below.